 Other products, like Japanese sheet masks, have become very popular in the West for their anti-aging properties and highly moisturising serums.
 Every time I go to Japan I stock up on face masks (which come in massive packs!) and foaming cleanser, which builds up into a huge foam ball that you then pat into your face.
 It cleans much better than a regular face wash as the foam created smaller particles, which then penetrate your pores.

-Japanese hair products are also very good and I have found them to strip the hair less of oils which restorers its natural shine.
+Japanese hair products are also very good and I have found them to strip the hair less of oils which restores its natural shine.
 Japanese women are known for their beautiful sleek hair, and the majority of them will use light hair oils like the Camellia flower hair oils (found in Tokyu Hands and major department stores), which are relatively cheap in Japan and really do make your hair sleek and beautiful!
-There are far too many good products in Japan to name them all in one post, however I will be buying and trying out more and more with every trip.
+There are far too many good products in Japan to name them all in one post, however, I will be buying and trying out more and more with every trip.
 Many of them are easy to use, with pretty packaging which I would love to show you!
 Please tell me if you would like to see tutorials on how to use the products, as I know they can be sometimes confusing to use due to the instructions being written in Japanese.

 All of the product prices here are without Japanese tax (and if you are a tourist, more and more shops are offering their products tax-free as long as you have brought your passport with you.)